Anton Frondell

-Anton Frondell (born 7 May 2007) is a Swedish professional ice hockey centre for Djurgårdens IF of the Swedish Hockey League (SHL) while under contract to the Chicago Blackhawks of the National Hockey League (NHL).
+Anton Frondell (born 7 May 2007) is a Swedish professional ice hockey player who is a forward for the Chicago Blackhawks of the National Hockey League (NHL).
 He was selected third overall by the Blackhawks in the 2025 NHL entry draft.
+Frondell developed through the junior ranks of Djurgårdens IF and made his senior debut during the 2023–24 HockeyAllsvenskan season.
+He later contributed to the club's promotion to the Swedish Hockey League in 2025 and became the second‑youngest player in league history to record a hat trick during the 2025–26 SHL season.

 Playing career

+Frondell began playing ice hockey with FoC Farsta, a local Stockholm-based club.
+He joined the junior organisation of Djurgårdens IF for the 2021–22 season, and split time between the U16 team and the J18 team.
+He was promoted to the J20 team of Djurgården the following season and also participated in the 2022 TV-pucken, a Swedish national under‑16 ice hockey tournament for district teams, representing Stockholm South and finishing in second place.

-Frondell made his senior-level debut at 16 years old for Djurgårdens IF in the second-tier HockeyAllsvenskan during the 2023–24 season, recording just under four minutes of time on ice in a 7–3 victory over Södertälje SK.
+Frondell made his senior-level debut at 16 years old for Djurgårdens IF in the second-tier HockeyAllsvenskan during the 2023–24 season, recording just under four minutes of time on ice in a 7–3 victory over Södertälje SK on 29 December 2023.
 Although he played primarily at the under-20 level that year, he appeared in nine HockeyAllsvenskan games and recorded one assist.
 He suffered a foot injury in February 2024, which caused him to miss the remainder of the 2023–24 season.

-Frondell scored his first goal with the senior team in a pre-season game on 21 August 2024, in a 3–2 victory over Västerås IK.
-A knee injury hindered him in the beginning of the 2024–25 regular season, which made him to miss the first few games.
-He scored his first Hockeyallsvenskan goal away against Kalmar HC on 13 November 2024.
-Frondell scored two goals and four points in the 5–2 victory against IF Björklöven on 27 January 2025.
+A knee injury hindered him in the beginning of the 2024–25 season, which made him miss the first few games.
+He scored his first HockeyAllsvenskan goal against Kalmar HC on 13 November 2024.
+Frondell scored two goals in a four-point game in the 5–2 victory against IF Björklöven on 27 January 2025.
 Less than a month later, on 19 February, he repeated the feat with another two goals and four points in an away win against Almtuna IS.
 Throughout the 2024–25 regular season, Frondell was typically paired with Victor Eklund and Fredric Weigel.
-On 14 March 2025, Frondell signed a one-year contract extension with Djurgården, committing to the club for the 2025–26 season regardless of its promotion status from HockeyAllsvenskan to the SHL.
-Two days later, he scored the game-winning goal in the first promotion play-off quarter final against Mora IK, making the score 4–3 for his team.
-Frondell recorded 11 goals and 25 points in 29 regular season games, marking the second-highest point total ever by a player under 18 in HockeyAllsvenskan, only surpassed by the 27 points scored by William Nylander in 35 games during the 2013–14 season.
-In the playoffs, Frondell played in 16 games, scoring 3 goals and 7 points.
+On 14 March, Frondell signed a one-year contract extension with Djurgårdens IF, committing to the club for the 2025–26 season regardless of its promotion status from HockeyAllsvenskan to the Swedish Hockey League (SHL).
+Two days later, he scored the game-winning goal in the first promotion playoff quarterfinal against Mora IK, making the score 4–3 for his team.
+He recorded 11 goals and 25 points in 29 regular season games, marking the second-highest point total ever by a player under 18 in HockeyAllsvenskan, only surpassed by the 27 points scored by William Nylander in 35 games during the 2013–14 season.
+In the playoffs, Frondell played in 16 games, recording three goals and four assists as Djurgårdens IF earned promotion to the SHL.